NixOS/moderation/moderation-log.md

+RGBCube hab been permanently banned from official spaces for harassment

 Butttars has been suspended for 1 week on Discourse for a display of inappropriate behavior

 @foo:tchncs.de was banned from Matrix.